DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/dialogTrigger.md

 ---
 ---
 ##### shortDescription
-Specifies the HTML element a click on which invokes the file upload dialog.
+Specifies the HTML element which invokes the file upload dialog.

 ---